 - B. Duty to cease or confine activity.
 It shall not be a defense for a permittee in an enforcement action that it would have been necessary to halt or reduce the activity for which a VWP permit has been granted in order to maintain compliance with the conditions of the VWP permit. - C. Duty to mitigate.
-The permittee shall take all reasonable steps to (i) avoid all adverse environmental impact, which could result from the activity, (ii) minimize the adverse environmental impact, where avoidance is impractical, and (iii) provide mitigation of the adverse impact on an in kind basis where impacts cannot be avoided. minimize or prevent any impacts in violation of the permit which may have a reasonable likelihood of adversely affecting human health or the environment. - D. VWP Permit action. - 1.
-A VWP permit may be modified, revoked and reissued, or terminated as set forth in this regulation. - 2.
-If a permittee files a request for VWP permit modification, revocation, or termination, or files a notification of planned changes, or anticipated noncompliance, the VWP permit terms and conditions shall remain effective until the request is acted upon by the permitboard.
+The permittee shall take all reasonable steps to (i) avoid all adverse environmental impact which could result from the activity, (ii) minimize the adverse environmental impact where avoidance is impractical, and (iii) provide mitigation of the adverse impact on an in kind basis where impacts cannot be avoided minimize or prevent any impacts in violation of the permit which may have a reasonable likelihood of adversely affecting human health or the environment.

+D. VWP permit action.

+- 1. A VWP permit may be modified, revoked and reissued, or terminated as set forth in this regulation chapter. - 2.
+If a permittee files a request for VWP permit modification, revocation, or termination, or files a notification of planned changes, or anticipated noncompliance, the VWP permit terms and conditions shall remain effective until the request is acted upon by the board.
 This provision shall not be used to extend the expiration date of the effective VWP permit.
-If the permittee wishes to continue an activity regulated by the VWP permit after the expiration date of the VWP permit, the permittee must apply for and obtain a new VWP permit.

-- 3. VWP permits may be modified, revoked and reissued or terminated upon the request of the permittee, or upon board initiative to reflect the requirements of any changes in the statutes or regulations or as a result of VWP permit noncompliance as indicated in subpart A of this section. - E. Inspection and entry.
+If the permittee wishes to continue an activity regulated by the VWP permit after the expiration date of the VWP permit, the permittee must apply for and obtain a new VWP permit [or comply with the provisions of 9 VAC 25-210-185.] - 3.
+VWP permits may be modified, revoked and reissued or terminated upon the request of the permittee [or other person at the board's discretion], or upon board initiative to reflect the requirements of any changes in the statutes or regulations[.] or as a result of VWP permit noncompliance as indicated in subsection A of this section[, or for other reasons listed in 9 VAC 25-210-180]. - E. Inspection and entry.
 Upon presentation of credentials, any duly authorized agent of the board may, at reasonable times and under reasonable circumstances: - 1.
-Enter upon any permittee's property, public or private, and have access to, inspect and copy any records that must be kept as part of the VWP permit conditions; - 2.
-Inspect any facilities, operations or practices (including monitoring and control equipment) regulated or required under the VWP permit; - 3.
-Sample or monitor any substance, parameter or activity for the purpose of ensuring compliance with the conditions of the VWP permit or as otherwise authorized by law. - F. Duty to provide information.
+Enter upon any permittee's property, public or private, and have access to, inspect and copy any records that must be kept as part of the VWP permit conditions;